syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rating/accessibility.md

 # Accessibility in ##Platform_Name## Rating Control

-Accessibility is achieved in the rating component through `WAI-ARIA` standard and keyboard navigations.
-The Rating component can be effectively accessed through assistive technologies such as screen readers.
+Accessibility is achieved in the rating control through `WAI-ARIA` standard and keyboard navigations.
+The Rating control can be effectively accessed through assistive technologies such as screen readers.

 ## Keyboard interaction

-The rating component is interactive with below keyboard shortcuts.
+The rating control is interactive with below keyboard shortcuts.

 | Keyboard shortcuts | Actions |
 |------------|-------------------|